Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 let path = "\(self.rootPath)/\(newMeal.name).jpg"
 self.fileManager.createFile(atPath: path, contents: newMeal.photo)
 ```
-For simplicity we are only accepting jpg files from the webpage.
+For simplicity we are only accepting `.jpg` files from the web page.

-3. Redirect the user to the GET "/foodtracker" route.
+3. Redirect the user to the `GET` "/foodtracker" route.

-Add the following line below the Route declaration:
+Add the following line below the route declaration:
 ```swift
 try response.redirect("/foodtracker")
 ```
 This will reload the page and prevent meals being submitted multiple times.

-4. Your completed `foodtracker` POST route should now look as follows:
+4. Your completed "/foodtracker" `POST` route should now look as follows:
 ```swift
 router.post("/foodtracker") { request, response, next in
     try response.redirect("/foodtracker")